codemammothdev/noto/README.md

 - Automatic timestamping for chronological organization
 - Automatic opening in VS Code for immediate editing
 - Works on macOS and Linux
+- Converts all note titles to lowercase
+- Uses underscores for consistent file naming

 ## Installation